 Different types of corsets are sold for different purposes and body shapes.
-Corsets are usually worn underneath your clothes (but not always!) and can help boost your self-confidenceand accentuate your body shape.
-Learn more about the popular types to ensure you choose the best one that matches your needs and goals.
+Corsets are usually worn underneath your clothes (but not always!) and can help boost your self-confidence, posture and accentuate your body shape and curves.
+Learn more about the popular corset types to ensure you choose the best one that matches your needs and goals.

 Types of Corsets to Choose From